MetaMask/design-tokens/README.md

 yarn add @metamask/design-tokens
 ```

 Import the design tokens stylesheet into your css or scss.

-Please not the file path will depend on where in your project you are importing it from.
+Please note the file path will depend on where in your project you are importing it from.

 ```css
 @import '../../node_modules/@metamask/design-tokens/src/css/design-tokens';